BekajMelos/oms-sensemaking/docs/dev-guide/integration.md

         ```

         - Additionally, a `Report` Object should exist and have a `Relationship: describes` to every single Entity that it produced.
-    2. For SQS Listening Sensemakers (Geo, Inference, Resolution, Mil Symbol):
+    2. For RMQ Listening Sensemakers (Geo, Inference, Resolution, Mil Symbol):
         1. In `oms-data-gen` (Needed for Geospatial Sensemaker Data):
             1. Follow the setup steps in the `oms-data-gen` readme.
                 1. Update the `.env` to set the `OMSB_URL` and `PKCS12_PASSWORD`